Urology Care Foundation - What is Male Infertility?

 • other mental, emotional or unknown problems

 Drugs are often tried first to treat this condition.
-If they fail, there are several option.
-Penile vibratory stimulation (PVS) or Rectal probe electroejaculation (RPE, better known as electroejaculation or EEJ) may induce ejaculation.
-Sperm may also be retrieved directly from the testicle with a needle (Testicular Sperm Aspiration)
+If they fail, there are many other options.
+Penile vibratory stimulation (PVS) or rectal probe electroejaculation (RPE, better known as electroejaculation or EEJ) may lead to ejaculation.
+Sperm may also be retrieved directly from the testicle with a needle (testicular sperm aspiration).

 Rectal probe electroejaculation is most often done under anesthesia.
 This is true except in men with a damaged spinal cord.
-RPE retrieves sperm in 90 out of 100 men who have it done.
 Many sperm are collected with this method.
 But sperm movement and shape may still lower fertility.

 Penile vibratory stimulation vibrates the tip and shaft of the penis to help get a natural climax.
 While non-invasive, it doesn't work as well as RPE.
 This is especially true in severe cases.